Spectral Diffusion Models on the Sphere: Introduction

 \section{Introduction}

-Deep generative models aim to learn complex, high-dimensional probability distributions by exploiting inductive biases encoded in neural network architectures.
-Over the past decade, such models have achieved remarkable empirical success across a wide range of domains, including image synthesis~\cite{khlah20}, audio generation~\cite{kpcc20}, and natural language processing~\cite{dsrsgdr22}, as well as applications in the natural sciences such as protein structure design~\cite{watson23}, molecular and drug discovery~\cite{xu22}, and materials modeling~\cite{zeni23}.
-Within this broad landscape, diffusion models~\cite{ho20,hyvarinen05,sohl15,song20} have emerged as a particularly powerful and flexible class of generative methods, distinguished by their formulation in terms of stochastic differential equations and time-reversed stochastic dynamics.

-This continuous-time formulation has recently received rigorous treatment in the mathematical literature, where score-based generative models are analyzed explicitly as stochastic differential equations and their time reversals, including via Malliavin-calculus-based approaches~\cite{mirafzali25,tang25}.
-From a probabilistic viewpoint, reverse-time diffusion dynamics can be interpreted through the theory of conditioned diffusions, whose structural and asymptotic properties have been studied in depth in stochastic analysis~\cite{bcr20}.

-Within this framework, diffusion models construct generative mechanisms by defining a forward-time stochastic process that gradually perturbs the data distribution into a simple reference measure, typically a standard Gaussian.
-Sampling is then achieved by simulating the corresponding reverse-time dynamics, yielding stable training procedures, principled likelihood-based objectives, and state-of-the-art sample quality in both unconditional and conditional settings~\cite{dhariwal21,saharia22}.
+Deep generative models have become a central approach for learning complex high-dimensional probability distributions.
+Among them, diffusion models have emerged as one of the most successful frameworks, achieving state-of-the-art performance in a wide range of generative tasks (see, for example, ~\cite{ho20,hyvarinen05,sohl15,song20}).
+Their formulation in terms of stochastic differential equations (SDEs) and reverse-time stochastic dynamics provides both strong empirical performance and a mathematically transparent probabilistic framework.

-Among the various formulations of diffusion models, score-based generative modeling via stochastic differential equations (SDEs)~\cite{song20} provides a unified and mathematically transparent framework.
-In this setting, a forward SDE progressively transforms the data distribution toward a tractable terminal density \( p_T \), while generation is obtained by simulating the associated time-reversed SDE, whose drift depends explicitly on the score function \( \nabla_x \log p_t(x) \).
-This continuous-time formulation establishes a clear connection between diffusion models, stochastic analysis, and partial differential equations, and highlights the central role played by the geometry of the underlying data space and the covariance structure of the driving noise, which together determine the form of the reverse-time dynamics.
+Among the various formulations of diffusion models, score-based generative modeling via stochastic differential equations (SDEs) provides a unified and mathematically transparent framework, see~\cite{song20}.
+In this setting, a forward SDE progressively transforms the data distribution to a tractable reference measure, typically a standard Gaussian, while generation is achieved by simulating the associated reverse-time SDE, whose drift depends on the score function \(\nabla_x \log p_t(x)\).
+This continuous-time formulation has recently received rigorous treatment in the mathematical literature through the theory of time-reversed stochastic differential equations, further strengthening its probabilistic foundations.